migupl/ya-email-signature-generator/README.md

 # Yet Another Email Signature Generator

-> **Work In Progress**
-> Except for the profile picture the rest are not correctly added to the signature in the copy.
-A solution is being worked on.

 You can use this project to generate a signature card to copy and paste as an email signature.

 Normally the different mail providers allow you to modify the copied data in aspects such as font type, position, etc.